facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Follow these install instructions. https://github.com/ReFirmLabs/binwalk/blob/master/INSTALL.md

-A Hex editor - if you are running the reccomended Pi Bless can be installed.
+**A Hex editor** - if you are running the reccomended Pi, Bless can be installed.

+`sudo apt-get install bless`

-John the Ripper - In the case of units where the passwork is hashed. https://www.openwall.com/john/
+**John the Ripper** - In the case of units where the passwork is hashed. https://www.openwall.com/john/

 Knowledge of commands such as grep and strings.

-## Extracting the device.
+# 5. Extracting the device.
 Open the case of the target and disconnect the hard drive.
 The hard drive will draw too much power and may cause your extraction equipment to fail.

 In most cases the IC can be read in stiu and will not need to be removed from the board.